 It begins online.
 A charity team sends photos to the GoldPaid WhatsApp number, asks any questions, and then receives a free prepaid Royal Mail Special Delivery label.
 Worksop falls within the S postcode area, and Special Delivery Guaranteed aims for next-working-day arrival at GB mainland addresses, so the time between posting and a written valuation is short.

 Sheffield is the closest city with a specialist precious-metal buyer, about 20 miles west and roughly half an hour's drive before parking and queues.
 Sending a volunteer on that round trip with a small bag of jewellery makes little sense.
-Asking online and posting with a free, tracked, insured label removes the journey, and the valuation returns in writing to the Worksop shop.
+Asking online and posting with a free, tracked, signed-for label removes the journey, and the valuation returns in writing to the Worksop shop.

 Donated items worth a second look in Worksop